Mirkes/Databases-and-code-for-l_p-functional-comparison/README.md

 Main folder contains main script "MainTest" and several used functions.
 Script Main test can be startsed for diffrent purposes which specified by variable <b>what</b>.
 Some subscripts can be further customised by commetaries (see corresponding fragments, which are started from <b>case </b>.

-%what is parameter to control process - use value
+%what is parameter to control process - use value <br>
 % 0 to generate the new dataset and save it

 % 1 to load data from file